 Have you ever wondered why drinking chia-infused beverages, adding flaxseeds to your morning oatmeal, or swapping cow's milk for hemp milk in your smoothie has become a trend?
 Well, there's a good reason—these seeds are rich in omega-3 fatty acids.

 Why do we need omega-3s?
 They are an essential fatty acid (EFA), meaning our bodies cannot synthesize them and we must get them from our diets.
 EFAs are important for nervous system, vision, immune, and inflammatory function.
-A number of studies have shown that higher dietary intakes of omega-3s are associated with lower risk of dementia and slower age-related cognitive decline.
+A number of studies have shown that higher dietary intakes of omega-3s are associated with lower risk of dementia1 and slower age-related cognitive decline.
 Furthermore, our brains are made up of about 60 percent fat, so it is imperative that we consume EFAs to provide our brains with adequate reserves.

 As if you need another reason to include greens in your diet.
 Aside from the fiber and antioxidant content, green leafy vegetables like spinach and turnip greens are sources of B vitamins.
-These vitamins are major players when it comes to brain function, and in fact, low levels of B vitamins have been associated with learning and memory dysfunction.
+These vitamins are major players when it comes to brain function, and in fact, low levels of B vitamins2 have been associated with learning and memory dysfunction.
 Other dietary sources of these guys include dried beans, peas, bell peppers, garlic, and bananas.

 If you're thinking, "why not just take a supplement?" listen up.
 At Tovita Nutrition, we harp on eating whole, real foods.
 When you eat whole and natural foods, you benefit from the synergistic effect of the many vitamins, minerals, antioxidant compounds, and fiber, that are naturally present in the food, an advantage that cannot be identically replicated from taking a supplement.
 I'm not anti-supplement; I just simply believe that you benefit the most from your diet, and supplements should be used as a safety net, or to supplement your diet.